picatrix1899/barghos/barghos-core-api/src/main/resources/reasoning.md

 choosen to prevent conflicts and confusion (A color with the components x, y, z does not make much sense).

-## Reason for - Functions with tolerance have the same names as the exact functions

-There is no different naming convention for functions with tolerance and exact functions because it would be hard to describe every possible use case with a single name (For example a possible name could be isNearlyZero, but that would implicate the intention to check for zero taking into account floating point error, but the tolerance can be much higher.
-At the same time a name like isAproxZero doesn't give any hint on the operation).

-## Reason for - No functions with tolerance using common tolerance available

-There is no separate function with tolerance that uses a common tolerance instead of a parameter.
-The reason is, that it does not make much sense to specify a common tolerance as the tolerated margin around zero is situational (For example, to compare two vectors after floating point error prone calculations, it should be sufficient to use a very small tolerance to counteract the FPE.
-However, to check for collision between two AABBs, a greater tolerance is probably required).

 ## Reason for - Usage of "is", "has" prefix in functions

 The prefix "is" or "has" is used in function names whether the function returns